-UIS students volunteer in Mississippi as part of Alternative Spring Break
+UIS students volunteer in New York City as part of Alternative Spring Break

 Our staff of professionals is committed to the enhancement of student leadership and the cultivation of their civic engagement.
 Student Affairs directly supports students’ life long development of personal, academic, and social skills.

 Our strong community partnerships and deep involvement actively engage students and faculty in the larger social system and promote service learning, social justice and civic engagement.
 We offer a safe, open, welcoming community that nurtures healthy personal development and a sense of belonging to everyone in the campus community.

 We work to attract, to hire, and to retain students, faculty, and staff of all backgrounds.
 Our goal is a rich multicultural environment.
 Student Affairs emphasizes to its students and staff a diverse, tolerant campus community.

 Dana, the guide dog, gets thumbs up from kindergarteners at Riverton Elementary School for being so well-behaved.
 Dana belongs to UIS freshman Raven Wilson.
 Wilson, along with fellow student Alicia Woodman, visited with the elementary students on behalf of Disability Services to tell the kids what life at college is like when you live with disabilities.

 The Student Affairs staff exhibits the values we hope students will exhibit.
 Our staff learns constantly as we serve and work collaboratively with students and colleagues to achieve a shared vision.